astravant/digital-garden-jekyll/_notes/daily-notes.md

 # March 25, 2021

-- find investors who are able to make yes/no decisions and move on - don't let yourself be strung along by firms.
+- Find investors who are able to make yes/no decisions and move on - don't let yourself be strung along by firms.
 - if you only have one point of contact a firm, a deal is much less likely to happen.
 - Successful fundraising is largely a matter of momentum: it starts out very difficult, and then as commitments accumulate you eventually reach a tipping point where new investors start pitching you for the opportunity to participate.
 - Fundraising can be hugely distracting.
 Especially when it’s drawn out over a long time period, it can really take focus off of product development.
 Be conscious of this and don’t let it derail progress.